Engineering College of Engineering

 The first semester of academic warning is defined as the semester in which failure to meet a cumulative or semester GPA threshold or a code of conduct violation occurs.

 Completion of the following semester (12 credits) with a cumulative GPA above 2.4 is required for a student to be removed from college academic warning.
-Students may be placed on college probation (or dismissed) for violation of the University of Nebraska–Lincoln Student Code of Conduct at any time.
+Students may be placed on college academic warning (or dismissed) for violation of the University of Nebraska–Lincoln Student Code of Conduct at any time.
 A student cannot graduate from the College of Engineering while on college academic warning.

 College Dismissal.
 A student will be dismissed from the College of Engineering at the end of any semester in which: